fusebill/pagedown-bootstrap/README.md

 New icons based on http://glyphicons.com/, http://dribbble.com/shots/365544-Mini-glyphs-12-px-Free-PSD and the origional icons.

-* There were three key issues that were solved locally:
+* There were three key issues that were solved locally which is why this package is not being included from the Nuget package source:

  - The menu buttons were acting like submit buttons when pressing Enter.
 Changed button types to type button.
  - Dialog boxes were submitting the main form when pressing Enter.
 There were two issues to be solved: